Ali-Mikael/Application-hacking/h7-crypto.md

 But don't get me wrong, I enjoyed it thorougly and this was an extremely teaching exercise!

 I want to give a huge shoutout to [GeeksForGeeks](<https://www.geeksforgeeks.org/>), [this guy](<https://note.nkmk.me/en/>), [PythonGeeks](<https://pythongeeks.org/>) and Tero's _python for hackers_ article.
 Without these I wouldn't have been able to complete the objective, as the python docs are somewhat a tough read, at least for me...
 Plus you couldn't use AI.
-Which I normally use to explain certain concepts for me and only afterwards go and legit check.
+Which I more often than not use to explain certain concepts for me and then afterwards go and legit check.
 Shoot me.

 ### TL;DR: Task was hard and had to put in that workkk 🔨